postalsys/pending-dns/README.md

 ### Run as SystemD service

-If you want to run Postal DNS as a SystemD service, then there's an example [service file](systemd/postal-dns.service) with comments.
+If you want to run PendingDNS as a SystemD service, then there's an example [service file](systemd/pending-dns.service) with comments.

 #### 1. Setup commands

-As root run the following commands to set up PostalDNS:
+As root run the following commands to set up PendingDNS:

 ```
 $ cd /opt
-$ git clone git://github.com/postalsys/postal-dns.git
+$ git clone git://github.com/postalsys/pending-dns.git
-$ cd postal-dns
+$ cd pending-dns
 $ npm install --production
-$ cp systemd/postal-dns.service /etc/systemd/system
+$ cp systemd/pending-dns.service /etc/systemd/system
-$ cp config/default.toml /etc/postal-dns.toml
+$ cp config/default.toml /etc/pending-dns.toml
 ```

 #### 2. Configuration

-Next edit the configuration file `/etc/postal-dns.toml` and make sure that you have correct configuration.
+Next edit the configuration file `/etc/pending-dns.toml` and make sure that you have correct configuration.

-Also make sure that `/etc/systemd/system/postal-dns.service` looks correct.
+Also make sure that `/etc/systemd/system/pending-dns.service` looks correct.

 #### 3. Start

 Run the following commands as root

 ```
-$ systemctl enable postal-dns
+$ systemctl enable pending-dns
-$ systemctl start postal-dns
+$ systemctl start pending-dns
 ```

 ## General Name Server setup

-If you want to use Postal DNS as an authoritative DNS server for your domains then you need at least 2 instances of the server.
+If you want to use PendingDNS as an authoritative DNS server for your domains then you need at least 2 instances of the server.

 Additionally you need to set up both A and so-called GLUE records for the domain names of your name servers.
 Not all DNS providers allow to set GLUE records.